 This is called the Lindy Effect, the concept which says the longer a technology is in use the more likely it will remain in use.

-This is a beginner guide on everything you need to know about Bitcoin and the wider cryptocurrency industry.
+This is the dummies guide to everything you need to know about Bitcoin and the wider cryptocurrency industry.

 What it is, how it started, where it’s currently at, the people involved, how to buy it, where to store it and more.

-It’s a medium of exchange, like the US dollar or the British pound, but it’s digital and uses encryption techniques to control its creation of monetary units (usually called ‘coins’ or ‘tokens’) and to verify the transfer of funds.
+It’s a medium of exchange, like the US dollar or the British pound, but it’s digital and uses encryption techniques to control its creation and to verify the transfer of funds.